cldf/cldfviz/README.md

 ```shell
 pip install cldfviz
 ```
-If you want create maps in image formats (PNG, JPG, PDF), the `cartopy` package is needed, which will be installed with
+If you want to create maps in image formats (PNG, JPG, PDF), the `cartopy` package is needed, which will be installed with
 ```shell
 pip install cldfviz[cartopy]